Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Entropy and Purity

-Let us note that in Table \ref{animalactsentanglements} we have shown only some of the probabilities necessary for the Clauser Horne Shimony Holt inequality, because these are the only ones we need to bring out the new insight into `entanglement' in relation to `identity' and "undistinguisability" that we focus on in this article.
-More specifically, we only need the four probabilities associated with the choices `animal' becomes `horse' or `animal' becomes `bear', and the choices `acts' becomes `growls' or `acts' becomes `whinnies', and the four corresponding choices for the combination `the animal acts', being `the horse growls', `the horse whinnies', `the bear growls', or `the bear whinnies'.
-The corresponding four probabilities can be found in Table \ref{animalactsentanglements} under $HG$ (`the horse growl'), $HW$ (`the horse whinnies'), $BG$ (`the bear growls') and $BW$ (`the bear whinnies') for the five different studies.
+Let us note that in Table \ref{animalactsentanglements} we have shown only some of the probabilities necessary for the Clauser--Horne--Shimony--Holt inequality, because these are the only ones we need to bring out the new insight into `entanglement' that we focus on in this article.
+More specifically, we only need the four probabilities associated with the choices {\it Animal} becomes {\it Horse} or {\it Animal} becomes {\it Bear}, and the choices {\it Acts} becomes {\it Growls} or {\it Acts} becomes {\it Whinnies}, and the four corresponding choices for the combination {\it The Animal Acts}, being {\it The Horse Growls}, {\it The Horse Whinnies}, {\it The Bear Growls}, or {\it The Bear Whinnies}.
+The corresponding four probabilities can be found in Table \ref{animalactsentanglements} under $HG$ ({\it The Horse Growls}), $HW$ ({\it The Horse Whinnies}), $BG$ ({\it The Bear Growls}), and $BW$ ({\it The Bear Whinnies}) for the five different studies.

-Note that our example contains exactly the correlations that we already mentioned for our {\it Example Text} of Section \ref{introduction}, namely how the sound made by the animals is correlated with the nature of the animals, whinnying if they are horses, and growling if they are bears.
+Note that our example contains exactly the correlations that we already mentioned for our `Example Text' of Section \ref{introduction}, namely how the sound made by the animals is correlated with the nature of the animals, i.e. whinnying if they are horses, and growling if they are bears.
+As we announced in Section \ref{introduction}, we can now clarify why the word {\it Sound} is underlined in the `Example Text'.
+It plays the role of {\it Acts} in the combination of concepts {\it The Animal Acts}, that we will use to study the presence of entanglement in the `Example Text'.
 What we also want to make clear is how `similar' our example is to the way entanglement occurs in physics.
 Let us do so by considering the archetypal state of a tensor product Hilbert space that is often invoked as an example when talking about entanglement, namely the singlet state

-which is actually also the state we supposed `the animal acts' to be in, within the construction of the Hilbert space model of our data in \citet{aertsetal2021a}.
-Since the singlet state is a pure state, it's von Neumann entropy equals zero, while the von Neumann entropy of the single spins as subsystems of the coupled spins, because of them being in a probabilistic state, is not zero, and even maximal, given by the formula
+which is actually also the state we supposed {\it The Animal Acts} to be in, within the construction of the Hilbert space model of our data in \citet{aertsetal2021a}.
+Since the singlet state is a pure state, its von Neumann entropy \citep{vonneumann1932} equals zero, while the von Neumann entropy of the single spins as subsystems of the coupled spins, because of them being in a probabilistic state, is not zero, and even maximal, given by the formula